cocklebur0924/cocklebur0924/README.md

 - 🔭 I am an employee of Geophysical Research & Development Center(ChengDu), BGP INC., CNPC.
 - 🔭 I graduated from the Ocean University of China in 2022.
-- 🌱 I’m currently learning FWI.
+- 🌱 I’m currently learning FWI/Magnetotelluric Inversion.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...